sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-3.md

 - js is in strict mode
 - modern syntax patterns used
 - camelCase syntax in js
-- whitespace used consistently and purposefully
+- whitespace and indentation

 ### 2 Points: Notes, pseudocode, documentation

-- code comments
-- notes in the readme
 - flow charts and/or pseudocode
-- writing is clear and direct and relevant to the code it describes
+- search history and key takeaways from the links documented
+- ai prompt queries (c/p) and the most useful 1-3 pieces of information

+### 2 Points: Self Evaluation

+- Evaluation of your process
+- What you learned about solving coding problems

 <h2>Submission Instructions</h2>